Fire Hydrant Flushing Program

 If tap water is used during flushing, it may come out cloudy or discolored.
 If you encounter discolored water, shut the water off and wait several minutes.
 Check the clarity by running cold water for a few minutes allowing new water to work its way into your pipes.
 If the water is clear, it is okay to use.
 If not, wait a few more minutes and check again.
 The discoloration affects only the appearance of the water; it does not affect the taste or quality.

 This same philosophy of water line maintenance is one that you should use in your own home.
 The home's water heater should be drained and flushed at least once a year to keep it working efficiently and to protect the quality of water inside the home.
 If you are out of town and there is no water used in your home for a week or more, when you return it is always a good idea to run all of your faucets for a minute or so before using the water.
 This ensures that you do not use any stagnant water that may have developed in the pipes of your home while you were away.

-If you should have any questions or concerns regarding this program, please contact Mr. Phil Clark of the DPW at 410-479-5446.
+If you should have any questions or concerns regarding this program, please contact Mr. Mark Chandler of the DPW at 410-479-5446.

 Your cooperation and understanding are greatly appreciated.